cherryiyare-netizen/one-work/README.md

-# Kozy Homes
-This is a website for Kosy Estates
+#.
+Kosy Home
-A home for You!
+A home just for you!
-Welcome!